• +971551792927

 3. Non-Contrast Magnetic Resonance Imaging (MRI)

-Non-contrast MRI provides high soft tissue resolution and is useful when contrast agents are contraindicated.
+Non-contrast MRI provides excellent soft tissue resolution when contrast agents are contraindicated.

-• T1- and T2-weighted imaging for assessing graft structure and edema
+• T1- and T2-weighted imaging: Assess graft structure and edema

-• Diffusion-weighted imaging (DWI) for detecting ischemia and inflammatory changes
+• Diffusion-weighted imaging (DWI): Detect ischemia and inflammatory changes

-• Allows detailed evaluation of graft tissue and blood flow without nephrotoxic exposure
+• Offers detailed evaluation of graft tissue and blood flow without nephrotoxic exposure

 4. Non-Contrast Computed Tomography (CT)

-Although contrast-enhanced CT is commonly used for vascular assessment, non-contrast CT remains valuable in specific situations.
+While contrast-enhanced CT is often used for vascular imaging, non-contrast CT is valuable for select indications.

 • Detection of renal or pancreatic stones